jeremyButtler/freezeTB/howWorks.md

    in reads
 11. freezeTB then adds the read to the reference
    - Bases with Q-scores under 3 are removed
+12. freezeTB then detectes the different *Mycobaterium* species in each read using getLin
+    - scans for all mutations listed in figure 2 of Ringuet et al. 1999.
+    - species that miss more then 10 mutations are discarded
+    - The kept specie that has the most number of kept mutations is then chosen for the read
+    - In cases were two speices have the same number of mutations, then the species that comes first is chosen
-12. After going though all reads; freezeTB prints out the read stats
+13. After going though all reads; freezeTB prints out the read stats
-13. Optinoal: mixed infection with edClust if requested, replaces/uses tbCon consensus building
+14. Optinoal: mixed infection with edClust if requested, replaces/uses tbCon consensus building
-14. freezeTB then collapses the consensus (if not doing mixed infection detection)
+15. freezeTB then collapses the consensus (if not doing mixed infection detection)
     - Split into fragments with 20x or greater read depth
     - Fragments less than 50x bases long are removed